jakewvincent/mkdnflow.nvim/README.md

 * 06/04/22: Easily rename files in links (with `MkdnMoveSource`, mapped to `<F2>` by default)
 * 06/04/22: Variant of MkdnNewListItem added as MkdnExtendList
 * 06/03/22: Add command and mapping for updating numbering
-* 05/30/22: Implement root directory switching to allow for easier switching between wikis
+* 05/30/22: Implement root directory switching to allow for easier switching between notebooks
 * 05/30/22: Indent new list item when current one ends in a colon
 * 05/12/22: Add functionality to search for bib files in the project's root directory
 * 05/11/22: Customize path text when links are created with a customizable transformation function